Surya-2188/new_content/E1Sem2/oops_java/week4/01_inheritance_eng.md

 **Next Step:**
 "Now that the structure is set, what happens if the Child class wants to **change** the behavior of a Parent method? (e.g., A Teacher's `viewProfile` should look different from a Student's).
-This is called **Method Overriding**, which we will cover next."
+This is called **Method Overriding**"